Lawrence Surname Meaning, History & Origin

 became pregnant.
 In those days it was a rare and unthinkable move for a gentleman to forsake his caste for a liaison with a servant.
 But when Chapman asked his wife for a divorce and she refused, he did just that, eloping

 with Sarah to England, landing first in Wales in 1887 where T.E.

 Lawrence, their second son, was born one year later.

 An astonishing name change defined his parents’ new life abroad.
 He was known by Sarah’s assumed maiden name.
 But they would henceforth live as Mr. and Mrs. Thomas Chapman.
 Together for 34 years until Thomas’s death in 1919, they kept their secret inviolate; while the consequences within

 were particularly lethal.
 Their second son, T.E. or Ned, would

-change his own natal surname a couple of times before he died in a motorcycle
+change his own natal surname a couple of times before he died in a motorcycle accident at 47.

 - Sir Thomas Lawrence was a leading English portrait

 - Amos Lawrence of Boston was a key figure in the abolition movement in America in the years leading up to